Rocks and boulders

 Late afternoon light on coastal limestone formations, called raukar, formed by sea erosion, Byrum, Öland.
 (Photos copyright © by Kaj Halberg)

 Forest of Scots pine (Pinus sylvestris), growing among huge rocks, Tiveden, Närke.
+This tree is described on the page Plants: Ancient and huge trees.
 (Photo copyright © by Kaj Halberg)

 The common guillemot (Uria aalge), in America known as common murre, is a species of auk with a circumpolar distribution, found in Arctic, sub-Arctic, and temperate waters, southwards to Portugal, Sakhalin and the Kurille Islands, northern California, and Nova Scotia.